dprojects/getDimensions/Docs/README.md

 # Transformations

 For the macro purposes the transformation of a furniture part will be considered as any FreeCAD operation that creates a new object and simplifies the process of furniture design.
-To use the macro You should use the transformation only for furniture parts, `Cube` and `Pad`.
+To use the macro You should use the transformation only for supported furniture parts.
+Each transformation has information about supported objects (tested combinations).

 Do not use any transformation at `Sketch`, even if the FreeCAD allows for that.
-It might be good for FreeCAD purposes and the FreeCAD point of view but it is not supported by the macro.
-The main reason for that is that `Sketch` object do not recognize what shape You drew and do not keep such information.
-If You draw something different than rectangle or square the macro will not be able to recognize the shape and get the correct dimensions for the final `Pad` object.
+It might be good for FreeCAD purposes and the FreeCAD point of view but it is not supported by the macro for now.

-**Note:** FreeCAD allows for many objects transformations but some combinations are not supported by FreeCAD e.g.: `PartDesign :: Mirrored :: Cube` or `PartDesign :: MultiTransform :: Cube`.
-However, this macro support any furniture part for each transformation.

 ## Part :: Mirroring
+___
+**Supported:** `Cube`, `Pad`, `Body`, `Clone`.
+___

 * To start with `Part :: Mirroring` transformation, You have to create the furniture part for transformation first.
 In this case this will be `Cube` furniture part: